verilogtester/pyalgo_love/README.md

-Best way to learn is to implement what you learn over time.
+# Best way to learn is to implement what you learn over time.
-- Data Structure and Algorithm.
+- **Data Structure and Algorithm**.
     - Time and Space complexity
     - Array
     - List